The Lost Gamer

 Platform Supported: Nintendo Switch, Android, PS 4, Linux, Xbox One, iOS, Windows, PS Vita, MacOS

-Stardew Valley is one of the best single-player PC games around, one of the best Minecraft clones around with a beautiful 2D world game, a cross between Minecraft, and 7 days to die.
+Stardew Valley is one of the best single-player PC games around, one of the best Minecraft clones around with a beautiful 2D world game, a cross between Minecraft, and 7 Days To Die.

 You start off by inheriting old farmland.
 You can either socialize with people in a small weird town or spend your time earning money harvesting crops on your land.